 First lets go over the different between a Diverter Valve (DV) and a Blow off Valve (BOV).
-A BOV vents the pressure from the turbo to atmosphere while a DV recirculates air back into the system.
+A BOV vents the pressure from the turbo to atmosphere (into the air) while a DV recirculates air back into the turbo system.
 Some engines monitor this recirculated air like my old MK5 GLI EA113 engine.
-BOV’s were typically bad for engines like these because it would throw off the ECU values by not having the air recirculated back in when its expecting it to.
-With the MK7 EA888 Gen3 engine the air getting recirculated back in is not monitored anymore and venting to atmosphere is safe to do.
-Both these engines come stock with a DV as well as most current production turbo cars do.
-The iconic movie pssst sound turbo cars make on shifting is cause by a BOV.
+BOV’s were typically bad for engines like these because it would throw off the ECU values.
+With the MK7 EA888 Gen3 engine the air getting recirculated back in is not monitored in the same way and venting to atmosphere is fine to do.
+Both the EA113 and EA888 Gen3 came stock with a DV as well as most current production turbo cars do.
+The iconic movie pssst sound turbo cars make in movies when shifting is caused by a BOV.

-It should be noted that I do have a few modifications that may affect how this may sound compared to the stock setup.
+It should be noted that I do have a few modifications that may affect how this may sound compared to a truely stock setup.
 Im still using the stock airbox but I have the following changes.

-Warning 1: Some turbo inlet pipes can reduce the amount of space around the DV making it impossible to put on a spacer.
-So do a visual check first to see if you have room.
-The BOV spacer I am using isnt listed as compatible for this reason.
-It likely wont work with the stock Turbo Inlet Pipe.
-I personally have the Revo TIP and it has more clearance than the stock one.
-I guess this is why I see most of the MK7 compatible BOV spacers being much lower profile than the ones used on the MK5/6 models even though they use the same DV.
+Warning: Some turbo inlet pipes can reduce the amount of space around the DV making it impossible to put on a DV spacer.
+So do a visual check first to see if you have a third party inlet pipe and see if there is enough room.
+I have the Revo TIP and it has enough clearance.

-Alternatively you can install a hot air intake “cold air intake” and with the filter element being open inside your engine bay and that would probably give you a similar sound, even with the stock diverter valve.
+Alternatively you can install a hot air intake “cold air intake” and with the filter element being open inside your engine bay and that would give you more induction sounds though not as loud.
 I don’t like these intakes because they draw air from inside the hot engine bay instead of using duct work to get cold air from outside.
-This isn’t as much of an issue when the car is moving at a decent speed, just don’t stop at lights or signs and you will be fine.
+This isn’t as much of an issue when the car is moving at a decent speed, just not when stopped or slow moving.